-4.6.12 The principal source of noise within the development is from vehicles travelling on the M1 and A422/A509.
+- 4.6.11 The principal source of noise within the development is from vehicles travelling on the M1 and A422/A509.
 Consequently, noise mitigation measures will need to be carried out.
-The precise nature of those noise mitigation measures should be established by developers through the undertaking of a Noise Impact Assessment.

-- 4.6.13 There are a number of measures that can be employed, including: - locating less vulnerable (i.e. non-residential) uses adjacent to the M1 and/or A422/A509; - setting dwellings back an appropriate distance; - sound insulation in dwellings; - noise bunds. - 4.6.14 The proposed development is located in an area where air quality is mainly influenced by emissions from vehicles travelling on the M1 motorway and the A422.
+The precise nature of those noise mitigation measures should be established by developers through the undertaking of a Noise Impact Assessment. - 4.6.12 There are a number of measures that can be employed, including: - locating less vulnerable (i.e. non-residential) uses adjacent to the M1 and/or A422/A509; - setting dwellings back an appropriate distance; - sound insulation in dwellings; - noise bunds. - 4.6.13 The proposed development is located in an area where air quality is mainly influenced by emissions from vehicles travelling on the M1 motorway and the A422.
 Increasing the distance between residential properties proposed in the development and busy roads external to the development would help reduce exposure of new residents to high levels of pollution.
 Tree planting would reduce the impact of pollution as trees help to keep air cleaner through absorbing airborne pollutants.
-Where appropriate, an air quality assessment should be submitted as part of any planning application. - 4.6.15 The layout and design of housing should take account of the potential odour nuisance from the water treatment works at Pineham.
-Where appropriate, an odour assessment should be submitted as part of any planning application.
+The layout and design of housing should take account of the potential odour nuisance from the water treatment works at Pineham.